Texas Evictions 101: Legal Timelines, Landlord Rights, and How to Protect Your Investment

 Dallas / Fort Worth (typical uncontested case):

 These are uncontested timelines.
 A tenant who files an answer, requests a continuance, or appeals adds weeks to each scenario.
 A tenant with an attorney can extend a Dallas eviction to 90+ days in contested cases.
+In Harris County, some JP precincts are busier than others — precinct location can affect scheduling by a full week.

 Legal Requirements You Cannot Skip